 Carters Listed by coinbasecartel Ransomware Group

-On April 12, 2026, children’s clothing retailer Carter’s was listed on the leak site of the coinbasecartel ransomware group after internal files were exfiltrated during a ransomware attack.
+On April 12, 2026, children’s clothing retailer Carter’s was listed on the leak site of the coinbasecartel ransomware group in a listing claiming internal files were exfiltrated during a ransomware attack.
 The company, known for baby and toddler apparel and owner of the OshKosh B’gosh brand, has not yet disclosed the exact number of records involved or the specific customer data exposed.

 Public reporting indicates that Carter’s systems were compromised and that attackers successfully exfiltrated internal files.
 The incident was made public when the group added Carter’s to its leak site on April 12, 2026.
 Available details describe the exposed material as internal files, though the precise volume and full list of data types remain unconfirmed by the company.
 No official statement from Carter’s had been issued at the time of initial reporting.